Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

     * A MAC address
 * You can create ENI independently and attach them on the fly (move them) on EC2 instances for failover
 * Additional ENIs can be attached from subnets within the same AZ
+* The primary network interface has a private IP and optionally a public IP
+* You cannot attach ENIs from subnets in different AZs
 * Bound to a specific availability zone (AZ)
 * Can use with all instance types